 So, What is the Difference Between HIPAA and HITRUST

 Very simply put, HIPAA is an act that details the standards of compliance, while HITRUST CSF is the framework that helps you acheive compliance.

 Now, with some background on each approach to maintaining high standards in information security, it might help to look at what each one offers compared to the other to better help you make the best choice for your organization:

 - HITRUST uses HIPAA as part of its base and builds upon it within the structure of the HITRUST CSF.
 HITRUST takes HIPAA, which is a non-standardized framework that offers no prescriptive measures, and expands the underlying principles to create a standardized, prescriptive and certifiable framework.

 - HITRUST works to “harmonize” the various entities and frameworks set up by federal agencies.
 HITRUST gathers information from entities like HIPAA and PCI to create a comprehensive view of information security needs.

 - HITRUST answers to healthcare providers and those who pay healthcare costs, which is why the HITRUST CSF certification is so valuable.
 HIPAA, on the other hand, is more punitive than reward-based, defining penalties for data breaches.

-- A large part of the value of the HITRUST CSF certification comes the rigorous commitment from you and your staff.
-A HIPAA audit does not take nearly as much time, effort or resources, but it also does not offer the same benefits that the HITRUST CSF certification holds.
+- A large part of the value of the HITRUST CSF certification comes from the rigorous commitment of you and your staff.
+A simple HIPAA audit does not take nearly as much time, effort or resources, but it also does not offer the same benefits that the HITRUST CSF certification holds.